Almac: First car

 McDonald continued his interest in kit cars when he migrated to New Zealand.
 At that time the most common kit cars in New Zealand were Beach Buggies based on a Volkswagen chassis and a wedge shaped sports car, the Australian Purvis Eureka.
 In 1976 McDonald set about designing a sports car, similar in shape to the 1974 Lotus Elite and based on a Volkswagen chassis.
 This car was sold to Phil Derby who uses it as a track car.
 No further models were made.

 Almac 427

 McDonald's friends suggested he create a replica car instead as Volkswagen based kit cars were reaching their end.
-Using a plastic kitset model and photographs, with the help of George Ulyate, McDonald created scale drawings and started work on a replica Shelby Cobra 427.
+With the help of George Ulyate, McDonald created scale drawings and started work on a replica Shelby Cobra 427.
 McDonald contracted KiwiRaceCars.com (Then Graham Berry Race Cars Limited) to create the chassis and build the Cobra using McDonald's Fiberglass body.
 The first car was shown at the 1984 National Hot Rod Show.
 Seventeen cars were sold that year.
 None were badged as Almac's, and some have been mistaken as genuine Cobra's.
-More than 250 Cobras have been produced and KiwiRaceCars.com are still producing them using Almac made fibreglass bodies today.
+More than 450 Cobras have been produced using Almac made fibreglass bodies.